trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <h1 align="center"><b><i>☷ Installing OS Image To SDcard ☷</b></i> </h1>

-This tutorial is based on Raspberry Pi OS (32bit or 64bit), but you can use any linux <a href="https://github.com/thibmaek/awesome-raspberry-pi#os-images"><b>operating system</b></a> and hardware you prefer if you know what you are doing.
+This tutorial is based on Raspberry Pi OS (32bit or 64bit), but you can use any linux <a href="https://github.com/thibmaek/awesome-raspberry-pi#os-images"><b>operating system</b></a> and hardware you prefer if you know what you are doing (Raspberry Pi OS is the best in my opinion).

 Raspberry Pi OS comes in Desktop and Lite versions(I use lite).
 You can set Raspberry Pi up with a monitor/keyboard/mouse, or set it up “headlessly” from a terminal.